 Make sure your affiliate gets to know precisely how the program works and how they can ask questions.

 You can also invite the affiliate for an onboarding call or provide them with an onboarding video.

-Whether you’re recruiting experienced affiliates or marketers who just started out as an affiliate, give them thorough instructions on how your program works.
+Whether you’re recruiting experienced affiliates or marketers who just started as an affiliate, give them thorough instructions on how your program works.

-Materials you can provide to the affiliates:
+Materials you can provide to the affiliate:

 - Tutorials and guides on how to use your products

 - A deck with your company’s value proposition